Extra close brace or missing open brace Extra close brace or missing open brace

 Footnote

-We call $PE_T$ "potential energy of the target" $PE_T$, even though the energy isn't stored in the target charge itself, but in the relationship between the target charge and the other charges.
-More precisely, $PE_T$ is the total energy stored in the pairings of which the target charge is a part.
+We call PET "potential energy of the target" PET, even though the energy isn't stored in the target charge itself, but in the relationship between the target charge and the other charges.
+More precisely, PET is the total energy stored in the pairings of which the target charge is a part.